 Kibana displays events from the last 15 minutes by default.
 We're going to need a little more data than that!

-The phone subscriber dataset has entries as old as 5 years.
+The phone subscriber dataset has entries older than 5 years.
 You may need to select a longer period for browsing

 Click on the dropdown menu on the top left of the page (just below the search bar) to select your dataset.
 There should be four listed: